magaud/PG3q/README.md

 # PG3X - Formalizing Finite Projective Spaces PG(3,q)

-  - checking whether the small spaces PG(3,2) and PG(3,3) verify the axioms of projective space geometry.
+  - checking whether the smallest spaces PG(3,2) and PG(3,3) verify the axioms of projective space geometry.
   - spreads and packings of PG(3,2) (work in progress)

 # Authors